nileshkhonde/algorithms/systemdesign.md

 ## Scalability - Systems ability to grow
-###### Horizontal Scaling - Adding more nodes/machines in
+- Horizontal Scaling - Adding more nodes/machines in
-###### Vertical Scaling - Adding more hardware like Memory(RAM), Better CPU etc.
+- Vertical Scaling - Adding more hardware like Memory(RAM), Better CPU etc.

+## Reliability - System could degrade but should be reliable without single point failure
-## Reliability - The system should be reliable and wont have single point failure.
+- The system should be reliable and wont have single point failure.
+- We can achieve this by redundancy of servers and data stores.
-thus we would need replications of user data so that if the server fails, another server can take over.
+- Replicating user data will ensure if one server fails other will take over.

 ## Availability - System if available to perform operation.